 Gilbert, J. and Coyne, E. 2018 Acute Care Nursing.
 Cambridge, Sydney.

-Online LearningThere are quizzes and worksheets that can be accessed via the online platform for students to undertake as additional learning to classroom learning.
+Online LearningThere are quizzes that can be accessed via the online platform for students to undertake as additional learning to classroom learning.

 Learning & Teaching Activities

 - Online lectures – Online lectures offer asynchronous learning opportunities that enable students to access material at their leisure.
 Much of the content for this course is supported by textbooks with web page and e-learning supports.
 The Adelaide Nursing School supports the audio and video capture of lecture content as an aid to revision

 - Problem Based Learning sessions – PBL session enable small group discussion and peer interaction around a particular content.
 The PBL facilitator manages a staged release of information regarding the case at hand of which students need to formulate hypotheses and suggest interventions.
 The student group drives the direction of the inquiry and PBL cases run for two weeks and are linked to the clinical skills sessions and students prepares a range of learning and resources for the following week and more details of the case will be distributed at that time.
 The facilitator will encourage and develop students to apply critical thinking of the scenario